TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 27/Genesis 27.45.md

 ---

-until thy brother's anger turn away from thee, and he forget that which thou hast done to him: then I will send, and fetch thee from thence: why should I be bereaved of you both in one day?
+until your brother's anger turn away from you, and he forgets what you have done to him.
+Then I will send, and get you from there.
+Why should I be bereaved of you both in one day?"